-Nearly a decade later, when the law enforcement in other countries realized the immense help dogs provide, their police units have started specially training dogs to help fight crime.
+Nearly a decade later, when the law enforcement in other countries realized the immense help dogs provide, their police units have started especially training dogs to help fight crime.

-For example, today in New York City, police dogs are most often used for tracking, detection and criminal apprehension, according to NY State Office, but they have a much larger range of duties on top of that.
+For example, today in New York City, police dogs are most often used for tracking, detection, and criminal apprehension, according to NY State Office, but they have a much larger range of duties on top of that.

 Popular Dogs for Police Work and How They're Trained

 But many other potential police dog breeds are now also trained to be a part of K-9 units in different countries, but the breed range is especially expanding in the west.

-Sometimes police officers in the U.S. even bring dogs from other countries, particularly Germany and Netherlands, and continue training these bilingual dogs for police work (in both the dog's native language and in English) here in the United States.
+Sometimes police officers in the U.S. even bring dogs from other countries, particularly Germany and Netherlands, and continue training these bilingual dogs for police work (in both the dog's native language and English) here in the United States.

-But this matter is taken serious by law enforcement – after the full police work training, the dog (and its handler) will then even have to take the oath the same way as human police officer would.
+But this matter is taken seriously by law enforcement – after the full police work training, the dog (and its handler) will then even have to take the oath the same way as a human police officer would.